jakob-heller/fflogs-scraping/README.md

 <a name="scraping"></a>
 ### Scraping

-We can now take a look at what the scraping process (implemented in `data_scraping.py`) is going to do.
+We can now take a look at what the scraping process (implemented in `data.scraping`) is going to do.
 The following will be repeated for every url we provide (2 times in this case).
 If we open the [first](https://www.fflogs.com/reports/hacvwXKb8mFYrAdx) log and click on "All Kills (2)" we land on this summary page:
 > Note: The webdriver isn't actually clicking anywhere - it navigates by modifying the url.
 I just explain it like this so you can retrace its steps more easily.
 <img src="docs/img/summary_page.png" alt="Summary Page" width="600"/>